Buttons and Events

 We have a working button!
 Now, pressing the Button multiple times doesn’t accomplish anything, as our handler is very simple, but this is a starting point.

 You’ll note our handle function doesn’t actually do anything with the parameter actionEvent.
 This is okay in this context.
-In some more advanced cases, you may what to use the inputed event.
+In some more advanced cases, you may what to use the inputted event.
 For example, if you were writing a handler for a MouseEvent, you would want to check the position of the Mouse when the Event occurred.
 This would be accessible inside of the passed-in MouseEvent object.
-This event is syntacticly necessary as part of the interface so that if we do need more information about the event, we are able to access it through the pass-in Event object.
+This event is syntactically necessary as part of the interface so that if we do need more information about the event, we are able to access it through the pass-in Event object.
 It doesn’t mean we have to do something with it.

 Still, using an external .java file to define a public class like this has some drawbacks: 1) We are creating a class that exists in the package’s namespace, meaning we cannot reuse MyButtonHandler in any other class in the package.
 2) By making the class public, it could end up being confused for code that some client class needs to use.
 Ultimately, we only intend for this class to be used by HelloWorld, and no other class in the package.
 3) What the button does in our code is visually separated from the button itself.
 That is, a person reading the code has to open a completely different file to understand what the button does, reducing readability.
 4) All we want to do is update one label’s text, yet this is a lot of code to add to do so…there must be a more “shorthand” way, yes?